marked42/learning-notes/http/http.md

         <td>path</td>
         <td rowspan='2'>
             <p>
             Separated from preceding components by a slash(/), consisted of multiple path segments separated by slash (/).
 Each path segment can may have its own param.
-Param is a list of key-value pairs separated from preceding part by semicolor(;)
+Param is a list of key-value pairs separated from preceding part by semicolon(;)
             </p>
             <code>http://www.joes-hardware.com/hammers;sale=false/index.html;graphics=true</code>
         </td>